codeinthehole/til/README.md

 til that cows can't look up
 ```

-which will create a markdown file, named by slugifying the description (ie
+which will create a markdown file, named by slugifying the description (i.e.
-`that-cows-cant-look-up.md`), pre-populated with Hugo frontmatter:
+`that-cows-cant-look-up.md`), pre-populated with Hugo front matter:

 ```markdown
 ---